lilweege/3A04-A1/README.md

 #### (c\) User guide

-##### Building
-Pre-built binaries `A1.exe` (for Windows users) and `A1.out` (for Linux users) are included.
-Open the root directory of this repository in a terminal, then run the executable for your platform.
+`src/main.cpp` has a fully commented example showing how to use the system.
+Pre-built binaries of this file are included: `A1.exe` (for Windows users) and `A1.out` (for Linux users).
+To run them, open the root directory of this repository in a terminal, then run the executable for your platform.
 If none of these options work for you, the build scripts can easily be modified (they are only a few lines long) to support other compilers (such as clang) and flags.

 ##### Windows (msvc)